hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint.html.markdown

 The `origin` block supports:

 * `name` - (Required) The name of the origin.
 This is an arbitrary value.
 However, this value needs to be unique under endpoint.
+Changing this forces a new resource to be created.

 * `host_name` - (Required) A string that determines the hostname/IP address of the origin server.
 This string can be a domain name, Storage Account endpoint, Web App endpoint, IPv4 address or IPv6 address.
+Changing this forces a new resource to be created.

 * `http_port` - (Optional) The HTTP port of the origin.
 Defaults to `80`.
+Changing this forces a new resource to be created.

 * `https_port` - (Optional) The HTTPS port of the origin.
 Defaults to `443`.
+Changing this forces a new resource to be created.

 The `geo_filter` block supports: